-Welcome to the Division of Critical Care Medicine.
+Welcome to the Section of Critical Care Medicine.
 Thank you for visiting out website today.
-The division has a rich history since the Pediatric Intensive Care Unit first opened at Arkansas Children’s Hospital (ACH) in 1981.
+The section has a rich history since the Pediatric Intensive Care Unit first opened at Arkansas Children’s Hospital (ACH) in 1981.

 Arkansas Children’s Hospital is one of the US 20 largest pediatric medical centers and for over 100 years, was the state’s only children’s hospital.
 We recently became a hospital system by opening a smaller children’s hospital in northwest Arkansas, Arkansas Children Northwest.
 We provide all critical care services on the Little Rock campus with support to the northwest campus through our busy Angel One transport team.
 Our PICU faculty provide medical control for pediatric transports for the transport team.
 Our 26 bed Donald W. Reynold Pediatric Intensive Care Unit provides the highest level of pediatric critical care services.
 The unit has provided ECMO services for over 30 years and has been a national leader in mobile ECMO services.
 An adjacent intermediate care unit provides additional overflow space in times of very high census.
 Cardiac critical care is provided in a separate 30 bed combined critical care and stepdown unit.
 The group also operates the ACH Sedation Team which provides sedation to children outside the operating room for painful procedures and selected imaging.
 We are designated by the Society for Pediatric Sedation as one of 11 Centers of Excellence in Pediatric Sedation.